Cloudxtreme/apidocs/system/j.system.process.md

 ##### comments

 ```
 Execute command asynchronous.
-By default, the input, output and error streams of
+By default, the input, output and error streams of the
-    the command will be piped to the returned Popen object.
-Be sure to call
+    command will be piped to the returned Popen object.
+Be sure to call commands that
-    commands that don't expect user input, or send input to the stdin parameter
+    don't expect user input, or send input to the stdin parameter of the returning Popen
-    of the returning Popen object.
+    object.
 @param command: Command to execute. (string)
 @param args: [Optional, [] by default] Arguments to be passed to the command.
-    (Array of string)
+(Array of
+    string)
-@param printCommandToStdOut: [Optional, False by default] Indicates if the
+@param printCommandToStdOut: [Optional, False by default] Indicates if the command to be
-    command to be executed needs to be printed to screen. (boolean)
+    executed needs to be printed to screen. (boolean)
-@param redirectStreams: [Optional, True by default] Indicates if the input,
+@param redirectStreams: [Optional, True by default] Indicates if the input, output and
-    output and error streams should be captured by the returned Popen object.
-If
+    error streams should be captured by the returned Popen object.
+If not, the output and
-    not, the output and input will be mixed with the streams of the calling
+    input will be mixed with the streams of the calling process. (boolean)
-    process. (boolean)
-@param argsInCommand: [Optional, False by default] Indicates if the command-
+@param argsInCommand: [Optional, False by default] Indicates if the command-parameter
-    parameter contains command-line arguments.
-If argsInCommand is False and
+    contains command-line arguments.
+If argsInCommand is False and args is not empty, the
-    args is not empty, the contents of args will be added to the command when
+    contents of args will be added to the command when executing.
-    executing.
-@param useShell: [Optional, False by default on Windows, True by default on
+@param useShell: [Optional, False by default on Windows, True by default on Linux]
-    Linux] Indicates if the command should be executed throug the shell.
+    Indicates if the command should be executed throug the shell.
-@return: If redirectStreams is true, this function returns a subprocess.Popen
+@return: If redirectStreams is true, this function returns a subprocess.Popen object
-    object representing the started process.
-Otherwise, it will return the pid-
+    representing the started process.
+Otherwise, it will return the pid-number of the
-    number of the started process.
+    started process.

 ```